mbodm/cdis/README.md

 Check out the other DDC/CI tools out there, like in example NirSoft's fantastic  [ControlMyMonitor](https://www.nirsoft.net/utils/control_my_monitor.html), if you are looking for multi-monitor support.
 Also [ddcutil](https://www.ddcutil.com/windows_programs/) has a nice list.
 Sorry `cdis.exe` can't help you here.

+### Build the source?

+If you wanna build the app on your own, just download the source and execute the `release.bat` script.
+Feel free to enhance the source, adapt it into your own projects, or whatever.
+It's under MIT license.
+So you can do with it, whatever you want. 😜

 **Have fun.**